 Financial Losses – What Can I Claim Compensation For?

-The special damages that could be awarded include:
+The special damages that could be claimed for include:

-Although NHS treatment is free, the cost of prescription and other medicines can soon build up.
-In some cases, the cost of medicines can be included in a compensation claim.
+- Medical Costs: Although NHS treatment is free, the cost of prescriptions and other medicines can soon build up.
+In some cases, the cost of medicines and private treatments can be included in a compensation claim.

 Could I Also Claim Injury Benefits From The Civil Service?